-Learn more about Gaucher disease treatments and symptoms by clicking below.
+Learn more about Gaucher disease treatments, symptoms and programs by clicking the menus below.

 We are the only independent, non-profit organization of its kind serving the Gaucher community in the US.
 Founded in 1984, the NGF funded millions of research dollars toward the cause, treatments and cure for Gaucher disease.
 We are an objective, independent voice of the Gaucher community, providing leadership, outreach and innovative thinking.
-The number of families and individuals affected by Gaucher are ever increasing, requiring extensive programs and services.
-The NGF provides help by granting financial assistance and supporting legislation for Gaucher and other rare diseases.
-We host meetings, conferences and outreach events and supply marketing programs designed to promote awareness of Gaucher disease.
-Additionally, we provide a Mentor program, educational videos, brochures, exercise tips, and many other services and resources.
+The number of families and individuals affected by Gaucher disease have grown tremendously, necessitating more services and programs.
+Since its founding, the NGF has risen to the challenges those needs presented by fostering growth and development of its programs and services.